-Yesterday I happened to notice that Synology had released a very important update called DSM Version: 6.2.2-24922-2.
+Yesterday I happened to notice that Synology had released a very important update to their DSM OS: DSM version 6.2.2-24922-2.
 I decided to install the update manually by downloading it from the official Synology website.
 Nevertheless, I noticed that my Synology device refused to install the new update.
-Naturally, I wondered: why?
+Naturally, I wondered why.
 I realized that Synology did not actually release the latest security package on the official website.
-Instead, they released the old DSM version: 6.2.2-24922.
+Instead they released the old DSM version: 6.2.2-24922.
 When I tried to install the downloaded package, I got the following error message: The DSM version is not downgradable.
 The applied DSM must be newer than the current one.

 What’s new in DSM 6.2.2-24922-2 ?

 In response to Gmail API changes, your DSM needs an update to this version to continue the functionality of sending notifications via Gmail.
 If you wish to skip this update, or if your Synology product model is not eligible to update to DSM 6.2, please refer to the following article which will guide you through the manual configuration: How to use Gmail SMTP server to send emails for DSM.

 - Optimized the repair mechanism of RAID 6.

 - Enhanced the stability of Btrfs file system.